christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/README.md

 2. Install **RStudio**: [http://rstudio.org/](http://rstudio.org/)

-*I actually recommend using your own laptop computer.*
+*I recommend using your own laptop computer.*

 **Dropbox** is an easy to use cloud storage system.
 You will be able to use it to access all of your files for the course on almost any computer.
 You can also submit your assignments to me through **Dropbox**.
 You can download **Dropbox** from [https://www.dropbox.com/](https://www.dropbox.com/).
 You will also need to sign up for a (free) account.